adamant/adamant.language.reference/ideas-considering.md

 ## Use `read` and `write` for Properties

 Instead of using `get` and `set` for properties, use `read` and `write`.
 This corrects what Kevlin Henny talks about that "get" is side-effecting in English and isn't the opposite of "set".
 Alternatively, "assign" could be used.
 If assignment were turned into a set statement, then set might make sense again.

+## Use `next` instead of `cotinue`

+Ruby and other languages use this.
+It seems clearer.

+## Simple Dependent Types

+Full dependent types are complicated and confusing.
+But basic dependent types, say that an indexer object can only be used with the collection instance it indexes could be useful and easy.
+Something like this may already come along with lifetimes.
+On the other hand, this feature could make working with lifetimes easier.

+## `published` Access Modifier

+Developers are in the habit of making everything public.
+However, the default should not have the members be visible from outside the package.
+One way to do this would be to have a `published` access modifier that is used to expose members outside the package.
+Another way to encourage exposing things less would be to make private the default access when no modifier was specified.
+That is consistent with local variable declarations etc, but makes code less directly readable and consistent.

+## Lifetimes After Type Names

+Consider putting lifetimes after type names as `Type_Name~own` that allows them to be run together.
+It also allows references to have very clear and consistent lifetimes.
+For example, `ref~x T` would be a reference with lifetime `x` to something of type `T`.
+Thus the lifetime always follows the reference.
+Currently, I think that would be `~x ref T`.